scott-vincent/pioscript/README.md

 pioscript
 =========

-GPIO Scripting Language for Raspberry Pi
+A GPIO Scripting Language for the Raspberry Pi

 Pioscript is a script interpretor for the Raspberry Pi that sits somewhere between ScratchGPIO and Python.
 It is aimed at primary school children who want to progress from Scratch but aren't yet ready for the complexities of a full programming language such as Python.
 It is also aimed at adults who either find Python daunting or just have no interest in learning a full programming language but wish to explore GPIO on the Pi without investing too much time.